IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 1. Describe the code in an operator – controller and API (what it does, not how to implement it)
 2. Introduction to operator capability levels
 3. Kubernetes Operator SDK

+The information in this article can be found in a few different sources:

+* Kubernetes Operators by Jason Doies and Joshua Wood (O'Reilly)

+* kublr.com/blog/understanding-kubernetes-operators

+* kubernetes.io/docs/concepts/extend-kubernetes/operator